V-Sekai/manuals/decisions/20230505-consistent-v-sekai-naming.md

    - Godot Engine file systems: `vsk_`
    - GitHub branch names: `v-sekai`
    - Addon naming: `godot_addon`
+   - Github repository names must all be lowercase:
+      - github is case insensitive: this can result in users or devs inadvertently typing the wrong case in one case
+      - windows is case insensitive, so the above mistake can go unnoticed until the addon is used on a different OS
 2. Create a guideline document outlining the naming convention rules for each context.
 3. Update existing code, documentation, and materials to follow the new naming conventions.
 4. Enforce the naming conventions in future development and contributions.